 As a bonus, if you’re a Skytree lover, it’s omnipresent from this shrine, especially when viewed from the top of one of the bridges, so you can see the wisteria trellises spread out below.

-It’s also FREE (although once again, it’s polite to make an offering at the box in front of the main sanctuary at the end of the central promenade).
-And again, if you’d like to see it sans crowds, go early.
-The daytime photos were taken around 7:30 a.m.
+It’s also FREE (although it’s polite to make an offering at the box in front of the main sanctuary at the end of the central promenade).
+If you’d like to see it sans crowds, go early.
+These daytime photos were taken around 7:30 a.m.

 •